-Qualifying Juniors and seniors can earn college credits by taking University of Minnesota Twin Cities and Normandale Community College courses through the College in the Schools (CIS) program.
-CIS courses offered include Literature, Writing, Physics, Anatomy, Microeconomics, CIS Anatomy, Honors Chemistry, and Honors Biology.
-UMA had 108 students in four CIS courses in 2016-17.
+Qualifying Seniors can earn college credits by taking University of Minnesota Twin Cities courses through the College in the Schools (CIS) program.
+CIS courses offered include Writing, Anatomy, Education, and Microeconomics.
+Qualifying Juniors can earn college credits by taking Normandale Community College courses at UMA.
+Normandale courses offered include College Literature, College Pre-Calculus, and College Calculus.
+UMA had students in four CIS courses in 2020-21.
+UMA had students in Normandale courses in 2020-21.
 Many of the students were enrolled in multiple CIS courses.